SEO

 2. Detect the Differences Between Spammy and Relevant Interstitials

-Google’s mobile interstitial penalty attacks the intrusive interstitials on the first shot.
+Google’s mobile interstitial penalty attacks intrusive interstitials on the first shot.
 According to the general rule of thumb, if your interstitials are unsolicited calls, decline the user experience, or undervalue your mobile page.
 Google will counterattack that website.
 Therefore, be 100% sure and add non-spam stuff to your site.

 3. Turn Towards the Timed Pop-Ups